 - 2 tablespoons coconut oil

-- Pour 2 cups of coconut milk in a medium cooking pot.
+- Heat a cooking pot.
+Pour 2 cups of coconut milk.
 Let boil.

 - Add shredded purple yam.
 Stir and cook in medium heat for 3 minutes.

-- Combine water, glutinous rice flour, and remaining 2 cups of coconut milk in a bowl.
-Mix well using a wire whisk.
-Pour the mixture into the cooking pot.
+- Pour the glutinous rice flour mixture into the cooking pot.
 Stir until all the ingredients are well blended.